 Thinkexist is about quotations.There are some amazing quotations around about many different subjects from a whole variety of people, past and present.
 This website contains a lot of them.

-Wikipedia is sometimes wrong, shallow and misleading but other than that it is a great resource and normally comes in very handy for elaborating to sufficient depth on a huge variety of knowledge.
+Wikipedia is sometimes wrong, shallow and misleading but other than that it is a great resource and normally comes in very handy for elaborating to sufficient depth on a huge variety of topics.

 WordPress is where I went to produce this website.
-It is cheap (can even be free), easy to set up (although admittedly I needed the help of my then 15 year old son) and can easily be maintained.
-I like to think this website is a good example of what can be done!
+It is cheap (can even be free, although I pay a small sum to remove irritating adverts), easy to set up (although admittedly I needed the help of my then 15 year old son) and can easily be maintained.
+My own jrbpublications website is a good example of what can be done!

 Youtube, as I understand it, is where anyone can post audio-visual clips on any subject under the sun, within reasonable limits, and all sorts of people, some I know, frequently do.
 I often visit this site to listen to the music I like (I usually find what I want) or to view or listen to footage on some event or other and/or hear people talk about things that interest them and offer their perspectives (especially when at variance to my own).
-One venture was to watch all past episodes of “Highway to Heaven”, one of my all time favorite television shows.
+One venture was to watch past episodes of “Highway to Heaven” and “Howards Way”, two of my all time favorite television shows.
 It is also useful for catching up on debates e.g. ahead of political elections.
-I have also heard some inspirational preachers as well as some I might be tempted to shoot.
-One recent discovery has been David Suchet reading the whole Bible (which like many discoveries is now removed because you have to pay).
-I still find it a great source for hearing / watching individuals with something to say (even if I disagree), and music of course.
+I have also heard some inspirational preachers and Bible teachers as well as some I might be tempted to shoot.
+Sadly, a lot of good video coverage of a more controversial nature cannot be found on YouTube and is why you need to turn to platforms like Bitchute and Rumble to find these.